Sound Tracks, Audio Clips, Videos & MP3s

 In the mid-60s when The Presidents signed with

-Decca Records they submitted an acetate recording of "She Said Yeah", a song written by Roddy Jackson and Sony Bono, for possible release ... but it mysteriously disappeared.
+Decca Records they submitted an acetate recording of "She Said Yeah", written by Roddy Jackson and Sonny Bono, for possible release ... but it mysteriously disappeared.

-Watch The Presidents performing these titles on YouTube:
+The Presidents on YouTube

-Buy The Presidents music on CD:
+Buy The Presidents music on MP3

 All 25 of tracks recorded with producer Glyn Johns, from the band's 1959 beginning up to and including the Decca releases are available for purchase and download.